sbowman/migrations/README.md

 Note that this is exactly the same as running on the local file system, except the migration path is assumed to be the bucket name, "my-bucket-name".

+## Migration Flags (1.2)

+In version 1.2, migrations includes support for custom flags in the SQL scripts.
+There is only one flag at present (`/notx`), but additonal flags could be added in the future.

+To tweak how the migration is processed, include the flag at the end of the up or down line/comment in the migration.
+For example:

+    # --- !Up /notx

+Make sure to put a space between the direction value, e.g. `Up`, and the flag, in this case, `/notx`

+### Flag /notx

+The `/notx` flag indicates to the migration processing functions that this migration should **not** be run in a transaction.

+This is helpful in some situations, but use it with care and keep the `/notx` migrations small.
+If the migration only partially completes, you may need to manually clean up the database before migrations can continue.